 yadm init yadm add <important file> yadm commit

 Let's take a look how to handle Gnome configuration files with yadm.

 Accessing Gnome configuration

-Anyone who builds software that wants it's configuration files to be modified by users makes sure the files are in the human redable format.
+Anyone who builds software that wants it's configuration files to be modified by users makes sure the files are in the human readable format.
 Sadly, due to some unfortunate circumstances, this is not the case for Gnome dotfiles.
 They are not stored in the pre-defined location, ready to be edited.
-You have to first export, or more precisely dump them, before you can read and possibly store them with whatever technique you use to store your dofiles.
+You have to first export, or more precisely dump them, before you can read and possibly store them with whatever technique you use to store your dotfiles.

 The word dump is used in the software world for a process of extracting all the information from a single reservoir, usually some sort of memory buffer.
 To make a dump of all Gnome settings, run command:

 I would argue that this is not dump in the original sense, because dconf is

 smart enough to only return non-default, which means modified values.
 You

 can also specify only a subset of the value, for instance

 the settings to easily load them on the freshly installed system, so